The Snuts: History

 Wilson, McGillveray and McKay went to primary school with each other and they met Cochrane at secondary school.

 Wilson has said "we’ve only ever really played music together so I can’t really imagine it any other way".
 They have been influenced by the likes of the Libertines and Arctic Monkeys, and Scottish Ned culture growing up.
 They have also said that "one of our biggest inspirations is not to sound exactly like everybody else".
-Before going full time as a band, Cochrane was a joiner, Wilson was a slater/roofer, Mackay was a mechanic and McGillveray got qualifications to be a stonemason.
+Before going full time as a band, Cochrane was a joiner, Wilson was a slater/roofer, and Mackay was a mechanic.

 The band's debut single, the demo "Glasgow" was described as a 'stunning track with heaps of melody' and quickly lead to an ever since growing fanbase.
 After releasing several other demo singles in 2016, the Snuts released the self-produced EP The Matador in June 2017.

 The Snuts released their first 'proper' single, "Seasons" in June 2018, described as 'conventional in a much-needed and refreshing way', a 'total throwback to the last renaissance of alternative music' and 'impeccably pieced together, designed to detonate on impact'.
 The following month, they then played at Scotland's TRNSMT Festival at the King Tut's Stage.
 In September, "Manhattan Project" was released, produced by Dave McCracken.
 In November 2018, the band signed with Parlophone Records.
 In March 2019, the band made their US debut at the South By South West festival in Austin, Texas, and their first single under Parlophone, "All Your Friends", was released in May.
 It was produced by Inflo and was the first single from their second EP Mixtape.
 It was described as having "an irresistibly catchy raw edge and a massive chorus" and Cochrane explained that it was a "new twist on a familiar social stigma around the drug epidemic that nobody seems to want to talk about".